LoganGore/Q-templates/knowledge-services/js/basic/README.md

-# Minimalistic Maana Service Template
+# Basic Maana Service Template
 This service template can be used to create a Maana logic service in Node-js.
+This template is minimal -- it contains no authentication, no subscription service, etc.   It is intended as a starting point for the construction of logic services.
+For more sophisticated projects, users are directed to start from the "advanced template"

 ## Creating a new Maana service
 After you have forked this repository, you will need to customize three files: